Clean Plate campaign: Milk pouring at Youth with You 3

-Clean Plate Campaign and Anti-Corruption Campaign
+Anti-corruption campaign

 Level of corruption before the campaign

 China's level of state corruption is pervasive before the anti-corruption campaign.
-The Los Angeles Times in 2008 estimated that corruption in China is as high as roughly 3%-15% of China's seven trillion dollar (USD) economy.
+The Los Angeles Times in 2008 estimated that corruption in China is as high as roughly 3–15% of China's seven trillion dollar (USD) economy.
 Transparency International's Corruption Perception Index 2012 also ranks China the 80th most corrupt country out of 176.
-Even the Chinese government knows the seriousness itself, The 2012 Anti-Corruption Blue Book, published by the Chinese Academy of Social Sciences indicates that China's corruption touches upon all aspects of the society.
-Political corruption hinders economic development, people's trust towards the government and social stability, which are all dangerous signals for the incumbent administration.
-Especially considering that the last round of concerns over state corruption led to demonstrations across the country in the 1980s, which finally escalated to a serious confrontation known as the Tiananmen Incident.
-So decades later, when the issue of corruption rose onto the surface again, it makes perfect sense for CCP leader Xi Jinping to launch the anti-corruption campaign to curb extreme corruption within the party and within the bureaucratic system.
+The 2012 Anti-Corruption Blue Book, published by the Chinese Academy of Social Sciences, indicates that China's corruption touches upon all aspects of the society.
+Political corruption hinders economic development, people's trust towards the government and social stability, which are all dangerous signals for the incumbent administration, especially considering that the last round of concerns over state corruption led to demonstrations across the country in the 1980s, which finally escalated to a serious confrontation known as the Tiananmen incident.
+Decades later, when the issue of corruption rose onto the surface again, CCP leader Xi Jinping launched the anti-corruption campaign to curb extreme corruption within the party and within the bureaucratic system.

-Because of the close bond between corruption and extravagant government dining, part of Xi's campaign made use of the grass-root movement of "Clean Plate Campaign" in early 2013 to make government funding usage more transparent and restrained.
-Beijing Youth Daily in 2013 presented a shocking survey results indicating that 97.8% of respondents in the survey felt that Chinese officials were wasting public funds.
+Because of the close bond between corruption and extravagant government dining, part of Xi's campaign made use of the grassroots Clean Plate campaign in early 2013 to make government funding usage more transparent and restrained.
+In 2013, Beijing Youth Daily presented a survey indicating that 97.8% of respondents in the survey felt that Chinese officials were wasting public funds.
 Among them, there are 33.8% people believed that official reception was the place those funds were wasted, like for lavish feasts.